shermannatrix-old/CX-MachineLearning/README.md

 any development team can make use of the project to create their own dashboards, or modify it for their school/research/commercial use.

-## 2 Key Components of CX-MachineLearning
+## 3 Key Components of CX-MachineLearning
 - MongoDB 3.2 Server
 - Main Project (Python 3.6 + Flask-PyMongo)
-    - ExMachina (machine learning library)
+    - ExMachina (main AI library)
     - Web API (using Flask-PyMongo)
 - Real-time Dashboard (In the near future)

+### A Peak Into the Future
+- ChatBots (Automated [Human-like] Customer Service) - using Natural Language Processing
+- Predictive Analysis & Projections
+- Many more

+Apart from the existing plans to design, build and release the first version of CX-MachineLearning, we have a long term plan to integrate more aspects of Artificial Intelligence into our project, or project(s).
+CX-MachineLearning will serve as a starting point for Machine Learning engineers and Customer Experience professionals to explore the possibilities of what can be achieved.

 ## Looking to Collaborate?
 If you are looking for an opportunity to collaborate on an open